 Wild Country Seafood

-Our party of four were pleased speechless as we enjoyed a lunch starring a dozen oysters.
-They came attractively plated on a giant white shell garnished with lemon slices and a house made seafood sauce; co-starring broiled day scallops and soft crab sandwiches and crisp house made slaw and fried potatoes.
+Our party of four was pleased and speechless as we enjoyed a lunch starring a dozen oysters.
+They came attractively plated on a giant white shell garnished with lemon slices and a house-made seafood sauce; co-starring broiled day scallops and soft crab sandwiches and crisp house-made slaw and fried potatoes.

 Wild Country Seafood specializes in a variety of seafood, always fresh!
 Photo courtesy of Geoffrey Baker.